nandi95/vue-toastify/README.md

 ```
 or as usual pass in an object with the above outlined props which will overwrite the props you defined.

-To add custom styles you
+**Extending the styles**

+To add custom styles you all you have to do is follow the example in `./src/assets/toast.scss` and add your custom styles.
+Once added rename `.vt-theme-dark` to `.vt-theme-my-custom-name` and in the settings or the status object pass the theme as `theme: "my-custom-name"`.
+Include this stylesheet in the project and you're good to go.

 ***
 To pass a notification from the server, assign your notification to `window.notification` before importing the other scripts.
 On mount this will gets displayed to the user.
 If this notification object has a property called `delay`, the notification display will be delayed by the given number of milliseconds.